brettinternet/brettinternet.github.io/content/elixir/_index.md

 Working at a C# shop that moved to Elixir for a greenfield project was exciting and uninhibited.
 Elixir is an effective language and allowed us to maintain a very high development velocity.
-Elixir ranks as highly desired in every StackOverflow Developer Survey for good reasons.
+Elixir ranks highly in every Stack Overflow Developer Survey for good reasons.
 However, as our codebase scaled, the realities of a dynamically typed language became a significant challenge.

 ### What Works

-Elixir excels in concurrent systems leveraging the Erlang VM (BEAM) and an actor model to facilitate message passing even across nodes.
+Elixir excels at building concurrent systems by leveraging the Erlang VM (BEAM) and the actor model to facilitate message passing, even across nodes.
 GenServers are extremely versatile and provide a unique way to manage state asynchronously.
 The "let it crash" paradigm using OTP supervision trees is valuable for creating fault-tolerant servers.
-So many other features are available out of the box with Elixir and Phoenix.
-Websockets, pubsub, caching, memory store, concurrency, built-in observability, and clustering are huge wins in the language that small teams can spin up without much additional effort.
+Many other features are available out of the box with Elixir and Phoenix.
+WebSockets, PubSub, caching, in-memory storage, concurrency, built-in observability, and clustering are huge wins available to small teams without much additional effort.

-Elixir concurrency works with the Actor Model, using extremely lightweight, isolated processes managed by the BEAM that communicate solely through asynchronous message passing, preventing shared state issues with immutability.
-These processes are essentially lightweight green threads managed by the runtime.
+Elixir's actor model uses isolated processes that communicate solely through asynchronous message passing.
+The BEAM manages these processes like lightweight green threads, while immutability prevents shared-state issues.

 Pattern matching is my favorite Elixir feature.
 It allows destructuring complex data and directing control flow based on the shape of the data.